Weak Signal Inclusion Under Dependence and Applications in Genome-wide Association Study: Introduction

 In the literature, false negative control methods have only appeared recently.
 For example, the AFNC method in \cite{jeng2016rare} was proposed to control the so-called signal missing rate to detect rare variants in next-generation sequencing data analysis.
 The MDR method in \cite{cai2016optimal} uses an empirical Bayesian approach to control the mean value of FNP.
 Both AFNC and MDR were developed assuming independent variables.
 False negative control under specific dependence settings has been considered in \cite{jeng2019efficient}, where the AdSMR method was developed to control signal missing rate under block dependence.
 The FNC-Reg approach in \cite{JengChen2019} considers FNP control in linear regression under specific conditions on variable dependence and signal sparsity to facilitate accurate precision matrix estimation and bias mitigation in linear regression.

-In this paper, we develop FNC screening in a realistic setting with arbitrary covariance dependence between variables.
-We propose to calibrate the overall dependence strength through a parameter whose scale is compatible with the parameter space of the phase diagram presented in \autoref{fig:phase}.
-Utilizing the new calibration, we are able to asymptotically explicate the joint effect of covariance dependence, signal sparsity, and signal intensity on the proposed method.
+In this paper, we present FNC screening for a realistic setting with arbitrary covariance dependence between variables.
+We propose to calibrate the overall dependence strength through a parameter that is compatible with the parameter space of the phase diagram presented in \autoref{fig:phase}.
+With this calibration, we can asymptotically explicate the joint effect of covariance dependence, signal sparsity, and signal intensity on the proposed method.
 We interpret the results using a new phase diagram, which shows the power gain of the new method in retaining weak signals.

-Finite sample performance of FNC screening is studied in simulation examples where the data are generated under several commonly observed dependence structures.
-These dependence structures range from weak to strong in our dependence calibration system.
-The new method outperforms existing methods in adapting to a user-specified FNP control level.
+In simulation studies, we assessed the performance of FNC screening under various commonly observed dependence structures, ranging from weak to strong according to our dependence calibration system.
+The results demonstrate that our method outperforms existing methods in its ability to adapt to a user-specified false negative proportion (FNP) control level.

-We apply FNC screening to empower a standard two-stage procedure in GWAS.
-The empowered procedure is tested and benchmarked against a classical GWAS procedure in 145 working datasets from UK Biobank, each with a sample size $n=5000$.
-It shows that the empowered procedure can substantially increase power of signal discovery while adopting the same control level on family-wise error rate.
-The results are further evaluated using a large validation dataset with $500,000$ samples.
-It shows that most of the genetic variants selected by the empowered procedure have very small validation p-values and are likely to be true signals.
-We expect the empowered procedure to be useful in alleviating critical issues in underpowered GWASs for rare diseases and minority populations.
+We applied FNC screening to 145 GWAS datasets obtained from the UK Biobank, each comprising a sample size of $n=5000$.
+The standard GWAS procedure failed to identify any significant genetic variants due to the limited sample size.
+By applying FNC screening, we discovered signal variants in 99 datasets and obtained candidate sets to effectively retain these signal variants for downstream analyses.
+To validate the results, we obtained GWAS data for the same traits from a large existing study with a sample size of $500,000$.
+We found that a substantial portion of the variants selected by FNC screening exhibited highly significant validation p-values, suggesting that they are likely to be true signals.

+Findings from FNC screening could be valuable for a range of downstream analyses.
+An interesting example lies in the field of integrative genomics.
+The GWAS variants selected by FNC screening can be further investigated for their regulatory effects on genes by employing expression quantitative trait loci (eQTL) data.
+To address the possibility of false-positive variants, joint modeling approaches can be employed, incorporating linkage disequilibrium (LD) matrix information and other relevant biological data, to identify and remove false positives.
+This further refines the selected variant sets, enhancing the accuracy and reliability of subsequent analyses in integrative genomics and other biological contexts.